 The pitfall: Opening new debt while you’re in the process of getting a loan will cause you to have to re-qualify, as the lender will have to reevaluate your financials.

-How to avoid it: We recommend waiting until after your loan closes to open new credit lines.
-Similarly, try to avoid financing large furniture items … even if they charge 0% interest for several years, you’re still taking on a new monthly payment.
+How to avoid it: Wait until after your loan closes to open new credit lines.
+Similarly, try to avoid financing large purchases—even if they charge 0% interest for several years, you’re still taking on a new monthly payment.

 Closing major credit accounts

 The pitfall: Your credit score is derived partly from your credit utilization ratio.
-Closing an account would impact your overall utilization and potentially impact the credit score used to qualify and price your loan.
+Closing an account would impact your overall utilization which shifts your debt-to-income ratio and could potentially impact the credit score used to qualify and price your loan.

 Large deposits into your bank accounts